 Purpose: To reform the EU institutions in preparation for the arrival of future member countries.

 Main changes: amendment, renumbering and consolidation of EU and EEC treaties.
-More transparent decision-making (increased use of the co-decision voting procedure).
+More transparent decision-making (increased use of the ordinary legislative procedure).

 Signed: 7 February 1992

 Purpose: to prepare for European Monetary Union and introduce elements of a political union (citizenship, common foreign and internal affairs policy).

 Main changes: establishment of the European Union and introduction of the co-decision procedure, giving Parliament more say in decision-making.
 New forms of cooperation between EU governments – for example on defence and justice and home affairs.

 Signed: 17 February 1986 (Luxembourg) / 28 February 1986 (The Hague)